Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Applications

 \subsection{Hunt and test}

 In this section, we consider testing a hypothesis that can be expressed as a conjunction of simpler hypotheses

 where we already have an off-the-shelf test for each $H_0(\delta)$.
-As explained in the introduction, such null hypotheses are amenable to a hunt and test, data splitting approach where one part of the data is used to find an appropriate $\hat{\delta}$ and the remaining data is used to test $H_0(\hat{\delta})$.
+As explained in the introduction, such null hypotheses are amenable to a hunt-and-test approach that employs data splitting, where one part of the data is used to find an appropriate $\hat{\delta}$ and the remaining data is used to test $H_0(\hat{\delta})$.
 Here is another perspective due to \citet{moran1973dividing}.
 Consider testing